beccatron/wp-plugin-beccatron-people/README.txt

 e.g.

-1. Upload `beccatron-people.php` to the `/wp-content/plugins/` directory
+1. Upload `beccatron-people.zip` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('beccatron_people_hook'); ?>` in your templates

 == Frequently Asked Questions ==